Harshul-18/crime-watch-project/README.md

 Copyright © 2023.
 All Rights Reserved.

-This software is provided for portfolio and demonstration purposes only.
-The code, documentation, and all associated materials are protected by copyright law.
+This project is provided for portfolio and demonstration purposes only.

-This project is intended solely as a demonstration of skills and technical capabilities and is not licensed for any use whatsoever.